-There are quite a few guys out their that use their own name for branding and have made a success out of it, something that does help though is if you have a short name.
+There are quite a few guys out there that use their own name for branding and have made a success out of it, something that does help though is if you have a short name.
 Remember you want to get noticed as a designer or writer and therefore you want to take part in the industry.
-Believe me it isn’t that easy to find a name that you would like to work under, but putting the effort into finding one is more than worth it.
+Believe me, it isn’t that easy to find a name that you would like to work under, but putting the effort into finding one is more than worth it.

 Design your Brand’s Identity